Female Peronist Party

 The Female Peronist Party (Partido Peronista Femenino, PPF) was an Argentine political party created in 1949 and dissolved in 1955.
 The party only accepted women and was founded by Eva Perón, who was also the first president of the party.

 The PPF was organized and acted as an independent party, autonomous from the male-dominated Peronist Party.
 It counted with its own political structures and institutions.
 Under Eva Perón's leadership, the PPF sought to engage women in politics following the expansion of suffrage for women in 1947.

 In 1955, following the military coup that ousted Juan Perón from power, the Female Peronist Party was disbanded alongside all other Peronist parties and organisations.

 History

 After obtaining women's suffrage in 1947, First Lady Eva "Evita" Duarte de Perón realized that the mere existence of the law did not guarantee the presence of women among candidates with the possibility of being elected.
 For that reason, in 1949, along with other women who had been politically active since 1945, they decided to found the Female Peronist Party.
+By 1951, the party had half million members.